Worth More Than You Think

 Type of cover

-Choosing new-for-old cover costs more than indemnity, and specifying individual items like jewellery and phones adds to the premium.
-However, the additional cost is usually modest compared to the improved payout you receive when you actually need it.
+New-for-old cover costs more than indemnity, and specifying individual items like jewellery and phones adds to the premium.
+But the extra cost per month is usually small compared to the improved payout you receive at claim time.

 Why use a broker for contents insurance?

-You can buy contents insurance directly, so why use a broker?
-A broker works for you, not the insurance company.
-This matters when it comes to getting your belongings accurately valued, understanding the policy wording, and making sure your cover stays up to date.
+You can buy contents insurance directly from an insurer.
+Plenty of people do.
+But a broker works for you, not for the insurance company.
+That distinction matters most at three points: valuing your belongings accurately, understanding the real meaning behind the policy wording, and keeping your cover up to date as your life changes.

 Accurate valuation guidance

 We help you verify the correct sum insured so you are neither underinsured nor paying for cover you do not need.
-Our systematic approach ensures nothing is missed.
+We go room by room, category by category, and flag the things people commonly forget.

 Policy tailored to your home

-We recommend the right combination of replacement value or indemnity cover, excess level, and specified items for your situation.
-We review the policy wording so you understand every exclusion and limit.
+Replacement value or indemnity?
+What excess level?
+Which items need specifying?
+We recommend the right combination for your situation and walk you through the policy wording so you understand every exclusion and limit.
 No two homes are identical.

 We explain what's covered and what's not